entando/entando-pipelines/doc/about-epic-branches.md

 ## BOM

-In case of BOM these pipelines assumes the use of a corresponding epic branch, with the same name, on the BOM repository.
+In case of BOM these pipelines assume the use of a corresponding epic branch (with the same name) on the BOM repository.